 In the cases of social housing, care premises, houses in multiple occupation and many similar properties there are now clear arguments that AWSS sprinklers offer a greatly improved chance of preventing deaths should a fire occur.
 Sprinklers also protect the building itself by reducing the fire size and severity.
 This improves business continuity for many premises, including schools as well as reducing environmental damage to the surrounding area.

-Should you wish to install an Automatic Water Suppression System in your home or commercial premises then in the first instance please contact the Technical Fire Safety Section, Humberside Fire and Rescue Service Headquarters, Summergroves Way, Hessle, HU4 7BB, telephone number 01482 565333.
+Should you wish to install an Automatic Water Suppression System in your home or commercial premises then in the first instance, please contact the Business Safety team, Humberside Fire and Rescue Service Headquarters, Summergroves Way, Hessle, HU4 7BB, telephone number 01482 565333.